 Fixed costs are costs that don’t change with the quantity of output produced.
 That is, they have to be paid even if there is no production output at all.
 For example, if you want to open a burger restaurant, you will need to pay rent for your location.
 Let’s say USD 1,000 per month.
-This is a fixed cost, because it does not matter if and how many burgers you sell, you will still have to pay rent.
-Similarly you’ll have to pay your waitress’ salary, regardless of the quantity of burgers she serves.
+This is a fixed cost because it does not matter if and how many burgers you sell, you will still have to pay rent.
+Similarly, you’ll have to pay your waitress’ salary, regardless of the number of burgers she serves.
 If she earns USD 1,000 per month, your total fixed costs add up to USD 2,000 per month.

 Variable costs are costs that change with the quantity of output produced.
 That is, they usually increase as output increases and vice versa.
 Unlike fixed costs, variable costs are not incurred if there is no production.
 Therefore, they are usually reported per unit.
 For example, in the case of your imaginary burger restaurant, the costs of meat, burger buns, lettuce, and BBQ sauce would be considered variable costs.
 Let’s assume all ingredients add up to USD 5 per burger.
 If you sell 20 burgers and your only variable costs are the costs of the ingredients, your total variable costs result in USD 100.
 By contrast, if you sell 200 burgers, your total variable costs add up to USD 1,000.
 If you don’t sell any burgers at all, your total variable costs are zero.
 Simply put, you don’t have to buy buns if you are not going to serve any burgers.